VinoSarran/Election_Analysis/README.md

-# Get tips on Read mr from 3.6.5
+# Get tips on Read me from 3.6.5